wrld3d/wrld-indoor-maps-api/FORMAT.md

 #### Paths

 Path information is optional and does not affect the appearance of the map.
-If paths are present, they will be processed for use by the [eeGeo routing service](https://github.com/eegeo/eegeo-routing-api/).
+If paths are present, they will be processed for use by the [WRLD routing service](https://github.com/wrld3d/wrld-routing-api/).

 A path represents a portion of a route by which people can move from place to place within a building.
 Paths defined in a particular level's path JSON are considered to lie on that level; paths between levels, such as elevators and stairs, must be defined in the main path JSON file.